yvelikova/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/authz_common.md

 6. The PEP filter validates the response from the PDP.
 7. By default, if the response is `Permit`, the PEP filter passes, and the original client request for the resource is authorized, and the policy flow continues on the success path.

-For more details on XACML, see the XACML specification at <http://docs.oasis-open.org/xacml/2.0/access_control-xacml-2.0-core-spec-os.pdf>
+For more details on XACML, see the [XACML specification](http://docs.oasis-open.org/xacml/2.0/access_control-xacml-2.0-core-spec-os.pdf).

 ### Example XACML request